crystal-lang/crystal-book/syntax_and_semantics/literals/array.md

 ## Array-like types

-You can use a special array literal syntax with other types too, as long as they define an argless `new` method and a `<<` method:
+You can use a special array literal syntax with other types too, as long as they define an argument-less `new` method and a `<<` method:

 ```crystal
 MyType{1, 2, 3}